 That said, there were still nearly 1000 Wellesley residents who commuted to Boston each day via train.
 The Town of Wellesley therefore filed a joint appeal (along with Newton, Worcester, and Springfield) with the Massachusetts Supreme Court to fight the decision of the Commonwealth’s approval of the NYCR petition to close its commuter lines.
 Although the Town won in the sense that commuter service, although reduced, was never completely eliminated, it actually lost — in my opinion — because the Wellesley station was sold in 1961 and torn down the following year to make room for the construction of a building for the US Post Office, which had been housed in extremely tight quarters within the Taylor Block on the south side of Washington Street in Wellesley Square.

 That left standing in Wellesley just two of the four Richardson stations.
 In the years since, however, we nearly lost the station at Wellesley Farms multiple times.
 After the NYCR abandoned it and then a fire gutted its wooden interior, there were several calls for the Town to demolish it.
 Fortunately, none of these votes passed.
-In 1986, the station finally received proper recognition when it was listed on the National Register of Historic Places — a result of the hard work of Matthew Kierstead, an art history and architecture student who grew up in Wellesley and was saddened by the poor condition of the Farms station.
+In 1986, the station finally received proper recognition when it was listed on the National Register of Historic Places — a result of the hard work of Matthew Kierstead, an art history student who resided in Wellesley and was saddened by the poor condition of the Farms station.
 It has since undergone a significant restoration.

 The same cannot be said of the station at Wellesley Hills, which is in desperate need of a facelift (as seen in the photos above).
 Although its Washington Street side is in decent condition, the rear of the station is just depressing.
 A lot of the problem has to do with the placement of signs and receptacles that can easily be moved or modified.
 But the station itself needs help as well.